gitea

 From your screenshot:

 Can you vertically center the button?
-Should be as simple as adding gt-df gt-ac
+Should be as simple as adding gt-df gt-ac classes to the blue box.

 the Workflow.WorkflowDispatchConfig() method still return non-nil when workflow_dispatch is not defined.
 I submitted a PR https://gitea.com/gitea/act/pulls/85 to fix it.
 Still waiting for them to process.

 Is it still required?
-Was it upstreamed into nektos/act
+Was it upstreamed into nektos/act?

 From your screenshot: